MorgainReed/Morgain-s-Projects/SQL Subfolder.md

 **Process**
 - Select the columns we need, which here is just the customer ID, count of the total items each customer bought, and the total they spent.
 We use simple aggregate functions **COUNT** and **SUM** here to accomplish this.
 - We then need to filter down to only purchases made before the customer joined as a member.
-In order to do this, we join the members table with the sales table on customer_id and ensure the purchase date returned is before thier membership join date.
+In order to do this, we join the members table with the sales table on customer_id and ensure the purchase date returned is before their membership join date.
 - In order to return values from the menu table, we also need to join the sales table and menu table based on product_id.
-- We then want to group and order by customer_id to get the summarized table which is out end product.
+- We then want to group and order by customer_id to get the summarized table which is our end product.

 ## 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 ````SQL